 define('WP_DEBUG_DISPLAY', false);

-Access phpMyAdminUpdated: Log in to phpMyAdmin from your WordPress hosting control panel. check your server’s error log
+Access phpMyAdminUpdated: Log in to phpMyAdmin from your WordPress hosting control panel.
+Check your server’s error log

 Locate the wp_users Table: